Franz Oppenheimer: Der Staat (The State)

-In 1908, Oppenheimer published Der Staat, in English The State.
+In 1907, Oppenheimer published Der Staat, translated into English in 1922 as The State.
 The book breaks down the origins of the modern state, identifying it as coming from conquering warlords and robber barons taking control over what would have been relatively free communities, each time ramping up the power of the ruling class.

 Unlike Locke and others, Oppenheimer rejected the idea of the "social contract" and contributed to the "conquest theory of the state", heavily influenced by the earlier sociologist Ludwig Gumplowicz and his intertribal, intergroup competition, "race-conflict" (Rassenkampf) theories of the sociological genealogy of the state:

 Oppenheimer saw the state as the original creator of inequality.

 Oppenheimer considered himself a liberal socialist and has been described as pro-market; he thought that nonexploitative economic arrangements would work best in a collectivist environment.
 He spent much of his life advising people who wished to set up a voluntary, communitarian setting (especially kibbutzim).
 He rejected the view of anarchists and revolutionary socialists as unnecessarily pessimistic.
 Not violence, but the path of evolution, would bring about the desired social change.
 His ideal was a state without class or class interests in which the bureaucracy would become the impartial guardian of the common interests.

 In the United States Oppenheimer became a popularizer and devotee of the American social reformer Henry George.
 While Oppenheimer and George regarded the state as a longtime protector of privilege, they also believed that it was radically transformed by democracy.
 Government administrators were forced to show a humanitarian side which made the political class vulnerable.
 Oppenheimer, who died in 1943, saw Nazism and Bolshevism as representing last-gasp attempts to resurrect ancient tyranny.
 He hoped that their downfall would provide the prelude to a truly liberal epoch.

 In the 1920s Der Staat was a widely read and heatedly discussed book.
-It was translated into English, French, Hungarian, Serbian, Japanese, Hebrew, Yiddish and Russian and has been influential among libertarians, communitarians and anarchists.
+It was translated into English, French, Hungarian, Serbian, Japanese, Hebrew, Yiddish, and Russian and has been influential among libertarians, communitarians, and anarchists.

 Oppenheimer was the teacher of German chancellor Ludwig Erhard who rejected his collectivism, but attributed to his professor his own vision of a European society of free and equal men.
 In 1964 Ludwig Erhard declared that: